xantorohara/metalock/README.md

 This library provides some useful annotations and aspects that make it possible to do some syncronisations in a simple way.

+Internally it uses concurrent map with named ReentrantLocks.

 ## Method leval annotations
 ### @NameLock
 It is possible to do locks similar to "Database Table level locking"